YakBarber/rmconvert/README.md

+# rmconvert

-# rmconvert: Bi-directional reMarkable conversion tooling.
+*Bi-directional reMarkable conversion tooling.*

+---

 This repo contains tooling to perform bi-directional conversion with the [reMarkable tablet](https://remarkable.com)'s notebook file format, focusing on the *current* version of the format (firmware >3.0, rm lines file format v6).
 For information on the file format spec, see the [sister repo](https://github.com/YakBarber/remarkable_file_format).